 In my case, the answer is a resounding “YES”, and the reason is simple.
 Why prolong the accumulation phase if you have already accumulated?

 If the accumulation phase turned out this awesome, it only follows that the freedom phase, which is the easier of the two phases, will turn out even more awesome.
-In fact, I will ensure that it does.
+In fact, both my wife and I have ensured that!

 I am thankful to have accomplished so much as a mid-30’s schmuck, but those accomplishments are phase one accomplishments.
 Now it’s time for the next phase of my life, the phase where I reap the rewards from those accomplishments and begin living the life that I truly want to live.